 Hardwick Court Residents Association is a residents association at a sheltered leasehold scheme in Erith.
-The group was set up November 2017; having heard good things about what the group had achieved, we caught up with them a year later to find out more.
+The group was set up November 2017; having heard good things about what the group had achieved, we caught up with them to find out more.

 Why did you set up the group?